davsclaus/fabric8-hello/README.md

 ### Running Kubernetes locally

-The two applications can be deployed in a kubernetes cluster.
+The applications can be deployed in a kubernetes cluster.
 You can run a kubernetes cluster locally using fabric8 which you can find more details here: [fabric8 get started](https://fabric8.io/guide/getStarted/index.html)

 I am using MiniShift to run my local kubernetes cluster.
 I run the minimal version which do not include the CI/CD pipeline and therefore I run with low memory usage.